-The mini optical disc fits within the indented portion of the tray of most drives.
+The mini optical disc fits within the indented portion of the tray of most drives as illustrated in the image below.
 This indented portion is meant to accommodate discs that are 8 cm in diameter.

 Business card CDs can have a variety of capacities from approximately 30 MB to 85 MB.
 Capacities for DVD business cards are from about 240 MB to 650 MB.
 Of course, the amount of information that the business card disc can hold depends on its shape.
 The more irregular the pattern, the less the disc can hold.

 The other key is disc balance.
 Generally, discs that have an irregular shape do not spin in perfect balance and do not play.
-However, because the business card CDs and business card DVDs are smaller and most of the information is near the hub of the disc, then balance is less of an issue because the imbalance is quite a bit less at the inner portion of the disc as compared to the outer portion.
+However, because the business card CDs and DVDs are smaller and most of the information is near the hub of the discs, then balance is less of an issue.
+The imbalance is quite a bit less at the inner portion of the disc as compared to the outer portion.

-In addition to CD DVD mini replication where the discs manufactured are read-only, CD and DVD mini discs can also be purchased in the CD-R and DVD-R formats.
-The discs may contain information recorded onto the disc by the manufacturing company or the information can be recorded to the mini disc afterwards by the customer.
+In addition to CD DVD mini replication where the discs manufactured are read-only, CD and DVD mini discs are also available in the CD-R and DVD-R formats.
+The discs may contain information recorded onto the disc by the manufacturing company or the information recorded to the mini disc afterwards by the customer.